Jaehun-Lee-99/Jaehun-Lee-99/README.md

 - 🌱 I’m currently learning pytorch, SQL, and R.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : ehfhdsyd99@gmail.com
+- Here are some projects and homeworks I have done in my university(KAIST).

 <!---
 Jaehun-Lee-99/Jaehun-Lee-99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.